Sober Living Homes and Halfway Houses Near Me

 In addition to these rules, people who live in these types of houses are encouraged to find work or go to school during the day and must contribute to the home by doing chores.
 They also must refrain from any violence.
 Some people who live in halfway houses are required to be home by a certain time of night.
 These rules help residents learn to be responsible for themselves and their behavior.

-Who Can Live in a Sober Living House?
+Who Can Live In a Sober Living House?

 Although most sober living homes do not restrict who may apply to live there, the majority of residents have completed a substance abuse rehabilitation program prior to moving in.
 This makes sense because residents must be able to stay sober in order to live in this type of home.
 Those actively working on their recovery who already have some sobriety under their belt and have learned the tools to help them stay sober are more likely to succeed at sober living than those who are new to recovery.

 Although prior completion of a rehab program is common, it is not always a prerequisite to living in a sober residence.
 Many sober living homes will accept residents who are new to the rehab process as long as those residents are willing to stay sober and live by the other house rules.
-When applicable, residents should already have completed a detox program to guarantee medical stability and to preclude against being acute ill and unable to work while living in the sober house.
+When applicable, residents should already have completed a detox program to guarantee medical stability and to preclude against being acute ill and unable to work while living in a sober house.

-How Much Does It Cost?
+How Much Does Sober Living Cost?

 Prices vary for staying in halfway houses, but most of the time it costs about the same as it would cost to live in a modest apartment or home.
 Sober living residents must pay rent each month.
 The rent usually amounts to between $450 and $750 per month, depending on where the home is located.
 Residents have to pay rent on time, but they do not have to pay first and last month’s rent.
 They also do not have to pay for utilities in most sober homes, although they may get in trouble if they over-use utilities.

 Living in a halfway house is generally cheaper than living in a residential rehab because the staff provides fewer services.
-Residents may be encouraged to attend 12-step program meetings on a regular basis and may have to periodically meet with a therapist while living at a sober living home, but intensive therapy sessions are not part of the daily operations of a sober living home.
+Residents may be encouraged to attend 12-step program meetings on a regular basis and may have to periodically meet with a therapist while living at a sober living home, but intensive SUD therapy sessions are not part of the daily operations of a sober living home.
 This helps bring the cost down.
 In addition, most sober homes try to ensure that residents can afford to live there so people who desire to stay sober are able to have a safe environment in which to do so.

 If you or someone you love is struggling with drug or alcohol addiction, a sober living home may be the right solution.
 These special living situations help residents stay sober by keeping expectations high and giving them support while allowing them to resume normal activities such as working or going to school.
 Residents can also get support from one another in the house and make new friends who are committed to sobriety.

 Sober living homes are not for everybody; some people may need to go through detox or rehab before they can successfully live in a sober environment.
-However, these homes provide a supportive place to transition from the addictive lifestyle to one of sobriety and responsibility.
+However, these homes provide a supportive place to transition from an addictive lifestyle to one of sobriety and responsibility.
 People who have gotten sober and want to stay that way should consider moving into a halfway house or other group home dedicated to sober living.
 Living in this type of home can aid sobriety and make it more likely that recovering addicts will remain in recovery for the long term.